 In total, the Women’s Foundation has granted $1.24 million through the Young Women’s Initiative of Minnesota since 2016.

-Rayaan will create healing circles that are open to young women and members for the LGBTQ+ community as they are communities that are disproportionately affected by sexual violence.
-During the meetings, individuals will have the opportunity to learn from speakers and mental health professional in a safe space.
+Rayaan will create healing circles that are open to young women and members of the LGBTQ+ community as they are communities disproportionately affected by sexual violence.
+During the meetings, individuals will have the opportunity to learn from speakers and mental health professionals in a safe space.

 Ariadne wants to deepen the impact of her project to compete in the Family, Career, and Community Leaders of America competition, for which she is creating welcome kits for new students (predominantly people of color and immigrants) in her school.
 She is creating a resource handbook about the city of Worthington that will be included in the kits, along with school supplies.

-Nashel’ will create a babysitting group network and train young women in her community in the skills they need to be certified childcare providers.
+Nashel’ will create a babysitting group network and train young women in her community in the skills needed to become trained and certified childcare providers.
 This will answer the need for reliable childcare in her community.

 Nina will host the Ikwewag/Winyanpi Empowerment project, a two-day retreat in northern Minnesota for 12-18-year-old Native women from the White Earth Nation.
-During the two days, participants in the retreat will learn about traditional teachings of their tribe, arts and crafts, storytelling, and spiritual knowledge.
+During the two day retreat, participants will learn about traditional teachings of their tribe, arts and crafts, storytelling, and spiritual knowledge.

 Brianna will continue the Pan African and Ally Student Summit that she founded as a student at St. Cloud State University.
-The summit serves as a catalyst for students to become“the change we want to see” by gaining an understanding of African history, identifying barriers in the Black community, and ensuring a greater future for descendants of Africa to follow.
-Brianna will also expand her BrInspired media platform to motivate Black women to reach their fullest potential.
+The summit is a catalyst for students to become“the change we want to see” by gaining an understanding of African history, identifying barriers in the Black community, and ensuring a greater future for descendants of Africa.
+Brianna will also expand her BrInspired media platform to motivate Black women to reach their full potential.

 A returning WFMN Innovator, Aurin is planning the Women of Color and Indigenous Women Summit, with WFMN Innovator Cheniqua Johnson, for women of color and Indigenous women who are interested in policy work.

-Za’Nia will create an art showcase in St. Paul, and will secure a space for an open mic and art display.
+Za’Nia will create an art showcase in St. Paul and secure a space for an open mic and art display.
 Following the event, she will create a zine to show the work of the participating artists.

 A returning WFMN Innovator, Alex will continue education in nursing and use the funding for entrance exams to a nursing program.
-She would also like to participate in doula training in preparation for her role as a midwife.
-She will continue her work at The Link hosting a health and healing group for LGBTQ+ identified individuals.
+She would like to participate in doula training in preparation for her role as a midwife.
+She will continue her work at The Link, where she hosts a health and healing group for LGBTQ+-identified individuals.

-A returning WFMN Innovator, Montana will create a dynamic and critical research handbook to distribute to state agencies so they can create critical and relevant research that looks at the intersections of different identities.
+A returning WFMN Innovator, Montana will create a dynamic research handbook to distribute to state agencies so they can create critical and relevant research that looks at the intersections of different identities.